doanduyhai/Achilles/documentation/externalWideRow.markdown

 	**Cassandra** type.
 All **Tweet** objects will be serialized to bytes using Java object serialization
 <br/>

-Similar to [Internal wide row][internalWideRow], external wide row values cannot exist independently from the enclosing entity.
+Like [Internal wide row][internalWideRow], external wide row values cannot exist independently from the enclosing entity.
 You cannot insert values directly into the *timeline\_column\_family* without going through the **User** entity.

  Example: